We are a very focused accounting firm – working exclusively with internationally operating clients.

 - Salary administration

-Many of our client cases involve employers based in other countries, directly employing staff in Malta.
+Many of our client cases involve employers based in other countries, directly or indirectly employing staff in Malta.

-The employees may well be Maltese residents or non-residents in Malta for shorter or longer assignments, and may be in Malta under the special qualifying employment regime, the residence program or simply qualify as non-domiciled residents..
+The employees may well be Maltese residents or non-residents in Malta for shorter or longer assignments, and may be in Malta under the special qualifying employment regime, the residence programme or who simply qualify as non-domiciled residents..

 Our broad range of services includes matters such as